-The 1996 amendments to the act prohibit states from enacting new legislation related to certain portions of the law until 2004.
-The prohibition applies to new limits on the amount of time that derogatory information can be retained in credit reports, the amount of time allowed for credit bureaus to respond to a consumer dispute, additional duties of firms that provide information to credit bureaus, or new restrictions on the ability of credit bureaus to offer prescreening services to companies making firm offers of credit or insurance.
+The 1996 amendments to the act temporarily prohibited states from enacting new legislation regulating certain aspects of credit reporting.
+These include limits on the amount of time that derogatory information can be retained in credit reports, the amount of time allowed for credit bureaus to respond to a consumer dispute, additional duties of firms that provide information to credit bureaus, or new restrictions on the ability of credit bureaus to offer prescreening services to companies making firm offers of credit or insurance.